An extensive guide to the best breakfast you could have in Spain

 13. Spanish Potatoes and Eggs Recipe

-Spanish potatoes and eggs is a common regional dish also known as huevos rotos.
+Spanish potatoes and eggs is a common regional dish called huevos rotos.

-The translation of the Spanish name is ‘broken eggs’ and it makes sense because it consists of some fried sliced potatoes and eggs that should be cut to allow the yolk to spread on the potatoes.
+The translation of the Spanish name is ‘broken eggs,’ and it makes sense because it consists of fried sliced potatoes and eggs that should be cut to allow the yolk to spread on the potatoes.

-It is one of the easiest Spanish breakfast recipes we will ever read because to have it ready we just need to fry sliced potatoes and eggs.
+It is one of the easiest Spanish breakfast recipes we will ever read because to have it ready, we need to fry sliced potatoes and eggs.

-The fresher the ingredients you get, the better the dish will taste.
+The fresher the Spanish breakfast items or ingredients you get, the better the dish will taste.

 Get the recipe: Spanish Potatoes and Eggs